php-fig/fig-standards/proposed/http-middleware/middleware-meta.md

 either pattern internally in order to do its work; its only job is to _process_ the request to return a response.

-#### Why does the delegate conflict with middleware?

-Both the middleware and delegate interface define a `process` method to discourage misuse of middleware as delegates.

-The implementation of the delegate should be defined within middleware dispatching systems.

 ## 6. People

 ### 6.1 Editor(s)